djross22/NIST-LMSF/README.md

 		For the RunExp command, three additional arguments are required:
 			The path to the protocol file to be run.
 				The path is read from the point of view of the computer controlling the reader.
-				So, to use a protocol from the master Protocols directroy on the main computer, the protocol path will have to start with the IP adddress: "\\127.6.167.34\..."
+				So, to use a protocol from the master Protocols directory on the main computer, the protocol path will have to start with the IP address: "\\127.6.167.34\..."
 			The experiment ID.
 This is used to automatically generate file names for the Gen5 experiment file (.xpt) and the data export file (.txt).
 				The LMSF_Gen5 program automatically appends the reader name to the experiment ID to create the .xpt and export file names.
 					Note that if more than one read needs to be run with the same experiment ID, then use "{experimentId}-read 1", "{experimentId}-read 2", etc. for the <experiment ID> argument.